Suggestions and resources on dealing with stress, burnout and compassion fatigue – both at work and in your life:

 An ability to recover from or adjust easily to adversity or change.

 Resiliency allows us to thrive rather than just survive.
-Tips for
+Tips for increasing your resiliency:

 - Set realistic short-term to long-term goals.
 Examine your expectations.